What Happens If the Voltage is too High? – Top 11 Effects

 8. Malfunction and shutdown

-There are many causes of malfunction and shut down in an electricity network.
+There are many causes of malfunction and shutdown in an electricity network.
 Examples of these causes include a short circuit, cascading failure and high voltage.

 9. Short lifespan